 City of Heroes players suffer from this trope particularly due to the sidekick system.
 A low level hero can be temporarily promoted to a high level so they can join a high level instance, but they do not gain any new powers, nor does it miraculously turn a new, low-level player into an experienced veteran.
-This is particularly bad when you recruit essential party members, such as your healer, in this way.

 World of Warcraft also has this apply to the ability to pay to change your talents, or buy an alternate set of talents.
 As such, players may be quite good at using their current talent tree, but may need some adjustment while switching to others, as a Warrior might be quite good at the DPS Arms tree, but not as good with Fury (which is also DPS), let alone tanking with Protection without quite a bit of practice.

 Another cause of this syndrome is a "Foundry" or similar system that lets players create their own content.
 Some will create easy "farming" missions that grant plenty of experience points with little "experience".

 In Breath of Fire III, Ryu is born as a baby dragon, and his first few shapeshifts between human and dragon forms (which occur outside of actual combat) are completely uncontrolled.
 Although the player gains the ability to transform at will during battle, it is not until later, when he reaches adulthood, that he has full control over his transformations.